MHindermann/mas/text/draft.md

 ### Data description and analysis

 !!
-Explain the data fields.
+Explain the Edoc data fields.
+Say perhaps something about the granularity of the relevant fields.
+Say something about how the fields are filled in (and by whom).

 ## Sample data set